Issue Reopening Rate

 For Linear teams, a high reopening rate signals that work is being rushed through completion checkpoints.
 It helps teams identify whether the problem lies in unclear acceptance criteria, insufficient testing, or premature status transitions.

-Understand and act on issue reopening rate with KPI Tree
+Understand and act on Issue Reopening Rate with KPI Tree

 KPI Tree tracks issue state transitions from your Linear warehouse to calculate reopening rates.
 Place this in your quality tree alongside bug escape rate and technical debt metrics.